bennycortese/cluster-api-provider-azure/docs/proposals/20230612-node-os-image-caching.md

 In terms of how we choose a node as the prototype node, lots of different metrics or heuristics can be used like manually creating a temporary prototype for testing, having the fastest ready time, or anything else which is seen as typically good but a more generalist approach is outlined here since more specific methods may not be as helpful for certain operators.

 For architectural details of where else the code could exist, the controller section makes the most sense since this proposal will be constantly modifying the state of our objects, but theoretically it could be largely put into hack with shell scripts and then a controller could simply be ordered to trigger that shell script, but this is less maintainable in the long run and not as preferred.

-In terms of rollout strategies, we could prevent exposing the strategy altogether and just make it so that caching doesn't automatically rollout an update to all the other nodes.
-This would give users less customizability but in a typically expected use case this will effectively be the exact same end result.
+We can put it in the `AzureMachinePool` controller or make it another controller, both are viable options and putting it in the `AzureMachinePool` controller will be faster to implement versus another controller will allow for a cleaner codebase overall.

 ## Upgrade Strategy

 Turning off or on the feature for a particular operator is done with them setting an environment variable to enable or disable it with clusterctl initialization.
-They will also be able to alter their AzureMachinePool and AzureMachineTemplate instances to add the feature or remove it and that is all that is required to keep previous behavior or make use of the enhancement.
-No backwards compatibility will be broken, all this feature request will do is change previous controllers and add optional fields to AzureMachinePool, and AzureMachineTemplate which can be utilized or not as desired.
+They will also be able to alter their `AzureMachinePool` instances to add the feature or remove it and that is all that is required to keep previous behavior or make use of the enhancement.
+No backwards compatibility will be broken, all this feature request will do is change previous controllers and add optional fields to `AzureMachinePool` which can be utilized or not as desired.

 ## Additional Details